JAWS Scripts For Unigram

 typed mention.

-Warning: Space will not make a selection but will instead leave a plain at sign in the edit box followed by a space, and Esc will not close the autocomplete box and cancel selection but
+Warning: Space will not make a selection but will instead leave the @ sign and

 Windows+Period.

-Typing indicators also apply to notifications when someone is sending a voice or video message.
+Typing indicators do not apply to notifications when someone is sending a voice or video message;

 More specifics on the sound and announcement features provided by these scripts, when enabled: